-A Spreader can have three main adjustments: an adjustable material flow divider, movable spinner blade on some models and the spinner rpm.
-On the standard Cricket, the flow divider is the main control.
+A spreader can have three main adjustments: an adjustable material flow divider, movable spinner blades on some models and the spinner rpm.
+On standard units, the flow divider is the main control.
+Keep in mind that adjustable components are all interrelated, which means changing one may cause others to be affected in unexpected ways.